On face angles of tetrahedra with a given base: On the images of the points of

 The following result clarifies the fact that $F$ is degenerate on the cylinder $\operatorname{Cyl}$.

 \begin{prop} In the above notation, we have the following asymptotic equality for some $\xi_i \in \mathbb{R}$, $i=1,2,3$:

-when $t \to 0$, where $i=1,2,3$, { } Moreover, $\xi_1^2$, $\xi_2^2$, and $\xi_3^2$ are rational functions with respect to $z$, such that the degree of the numerator is coincides with the degree of the denominator and is equal to $20$, $16$, $16$, respectively. \end{prop}
+when $t \to 0$, where $i=1,2,3$, { } Moreover, $\xi_1^2$, $\xi_2^2$, and $\xi_3^2$ are rational functions with respect to $z$, such that the degree of the numerator coincides with the degree of the denominator and is equal to $20$, $16$, $16$, respectively. \end{prop}

-\begin{proof} Indeed, it suffices to choose the vector $\eta$ orthogonal to every gradients $\nabla F_i$, $i=1,2,3$, in the coordinates $(p,q,r)$.
+\begin{proof} Indeed, it suffices to choose the vector $\eta$ orthogonal to each gradient $\nabla F_i$, where $i=1,2,3$, in the coordinates $(p,q,r)$.
 Direct computations show that this condition is satisfied for the vector $\eta$ as stated and suitable $\xi_i$, $i=1,2,3$. \end{proof}